Xelven001/deep-learning-challenge/README.md

 # deep-learning-challenge
 Overview of the Analysis:
 The purpose of this analysis is to develop a binary classifier using neural networks to predict whether applicants will be successful if funded by Alphabet Soup.
-The dataset contains metadata about more than 34,000 organizations that have received funding from Alphabet Soup.
 By training a neural network on this data, we aim to create a model that can accurately classify applicants as either successful or unsuccessful, helping Alphabet Soup select the applicants with the best chance of success for funding.

-Results:
+##Results:

-Data Preprocessing:
+###Data Preprocessing:

 Target Variable: The target variable for our model is the IS_SUCCESSFUL column, indicating whether an applicant was successful if funded.